-Defects or, more precisely, “coffee defect” is an unpleasant characteristic/feeling in taste (negative).
+Defects: Defects or, more precisely, “coffee defect” is an unpleasant characteristics/feelings in taste (negative).
 Causes may be careless processing of green coffee beans, improper harvesting, inappropriate humidity during storage or insects, etc.